How to save tax on bonuses in the UK

 - Tax relief (aka free money) is applied automatically – you don’t need to do anything!

-How Ian made a 200% return by paying his bonus into his pension
+5. How Ian made 200% return by paying his bonus pension

-Ian works in central Bristol for a Technology company.
+Ian works in central Reading for Microsoft.
 He earns a salary of £110,000 per year, pays 5% of this into a pension and has just been awarded a bonus of £20,000.

-He has decided to sacrifice his entire bonus of £20,000.
-His employer will pay this figure into his pension scheme in March and has agreed to add the employer NIC savings on top.
+He has decided to sacrifice his entire bonus of £20,000 into his pension.
+His employer will pay this figure into his pension scheme and has agreed to add the employer NIC savings on top.

 Without bonus sacrifice: